jgeisler0303/Mcp23s17/README.markdown

 * Mcp23s17 Version 1 - By Dreamcat4.
 * Mcp23s17 Version 2 (for the Arduino Reference SPI implementation) - By theJPster
+* Mcp23s17 Version 3 updated to work with Arduino 1.0 IDE, added optional cached mode to avoid reading when writing, added methods for deferred writing - By JGeisler